Advanced-Web-Tools/Advanced-Web-Tools/README.md

 - **Plugins**: Extend the functionality of Advanced Web Tools CMS with a range of plugins.
 - **DAC (Database Access Control)**: Implement stricter security through Database Access Control.
 - **Page Caching**: Optimize performance with built-in page caching.
-- **Built-in SEO**: Enhance your website's visibility with integrated SEO features (WIP).
+- **Theme Customization**: Customize your website in just few clicks.
 - **Page Editor**: Easily edit and manage your web pages with the intuitive page editor.
 - **Media**: Seamlessly handle and organize media content within the CMS.
-- **API**: Develop and integrate using our API for enhanced customization.
-- **Online Marketplace**: Explore and integrate third-party extensions through our online marketplace (WIP).
+- **Online Marketplace**: Explore and integrate third-party extensions through our online marketplace.

 ## Installation